Tenant Fees

 There are a small number of exceptions where the landlord or agent may retain the holding deposit, which are:

-• the landlord is prohibited by section 22 of the Immigration Act 2014 (persons disqualified by immigration status) from granting a tenancy of the housing to the tenant, and the landlord (or letting agent acting for the landlord) did not know and could not reasonably have been expected to know, the prohibition applied before the landlord or agent accepted the deposit, or
+- the landlord is prohibited by section 22 of the Immigration Act 2014 (persons disqualified by immigration status) from granting a tenancy of the housing to the tenant, and the landlord (or letting agent acting for the landlord) did not know and could not reasonably have been expected to know, the prohibition applied before the landlord or agent accepted the deposit, or

-• suppose the tenant provides false or misleading information.
+- suppose the tenant provides false or misleading information.
 In that case, the landlord is reasonably entitled to consider the difference between the information provided and the correct information in deciding whether to grant a tenancy.
 Or the landlord is reasonably entitled to take the tenant's action in giving false or misleading information into account in determining whether to grant such a tenancy.

-• if the tenant notifies the landlord or letting agent before the deadline for agreement that the tenant has decided not to enter into a tenancy agreement
+- if the tenant notifies the landlord or letting agent before the deadline for agreement that the tenant has decided not to enter into a tenancy agreement

 In every case, as listed above, where the landlord or agent intends to retain the holding deposit, they must send a written notice to the person who paid the holding deposit within seven days.
-A failure to do so negates the ability to retain, and the person who received the holding deposit must repay it regardless of circumstances (including if the tenant notifies they no longer wish to proceed).
+A failure to do so negates the ability to retain, and the person who received the holding deposit must repay it regardless of circumstances (including if the tenant notifies them that they no longer wish to proceed).

 Payment in the Event of a Default